ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: More implementation details

 \subsection{Texture inpainting details}

 In the Progressive Texture Inpainting process, we set the camera trajectory to start from the front reference view, symmetrically select the viewpoint for inpainting, and gradually move the camera viewpoint to the back of the head.
 Specifically, the camera's horizontal angle moves according to $[0^\circ, 45^\circ, -45^\circ, 90^\circ, -90^\circ, 135^\circ, -135^\circ, 180^\circ]$, and the vertical angle is set to $-15^\circ$.
-In this way, we are able to generate a coherent head texture.
+In this way, we can generate a coherent head texture.